waffleSheep/heisenberg/docs/theory/qm.md

 ### Confusion with the Observer Effect
-Heisenberg's original thought experiment made use of the observer effect (also known as observer's paradox), in which the act of measurement causes the system to change.
-Unfortunately this has led to people incorrectly attributing the uncertainty principle TO the observer effect.
+Heisenberg's original thought experiment made use of the observer effect (also known as the observer's paradox), in which the act of measurement causes the system to change.
+Unfortunately, this has led to people incorrectly attributing the uncertainty principle TO the observer effect.

 The observer effect is undeniably at play in the act of measurement, but its involvement is limited to the collapse of the wave function (at least, under the Copenhagen interpretation).
-The uncertainty in our measurements is not a result of the act of measurement introducing error to the system - rather, the uncertainty is instrinsic to all quantum systems.
+The uncertainty in our measurements is not a result of the act of measurement introducing error to the system - rather, the uncertainty is intrinsic to all quantum systems.
 Even if we were to devise a measurement method that did not disturb the system by changing its momentum or position, Heisenberg's Uncertainty Principle would still hold because of the statistical uncertainty of those variables.

 ### So what does uncertainty mean?
-Momentum and position are incompatible observables, and are special in that they are canonical conjugate quantities.
+Momentum and position are incompatible observables and are special in that they are canonical conjugate quantities.
 That is, one is the Fourier transform of the other.
 Such pairs of variables do not commute, which implies that **no quantum state can simultaneously be a position eigenstate and a momentum eigenstate**.

 In other words, there exists no such preparation of a system such that only one possible value of BOTH position and momentum can be associated with it.
 If we measure the momentum and force the system into a momentum eigenstate, the state cannot be a position eigenstate - i.e. the value of momentum corresponds to multiple possible states, each with different values of position.
 There is a limit to how much we can know simultaneously about position and momentum, and this limit is quantified in Heisenberg's Uncertainty Principle.